 Call Me Mister – South Carolina program aims to boost number of black male teachers at elementary level

 Mark Joseph and Barry Tolbert are passionate about becoming elementary school teachers and have learned to ignore the skeptical looks, the discouraging comments about the profession and the fears of low pay.
 So let’s see what they did about it.
-They developed Call Me Mister – A Better Life program that’s helping many
+They developed Call Me Mister – A Better Life program that’s helping so many.

 ”Lots of families encourage kids to be doctors and lawyers just to make money,” says Tolbert, 19, of Charleston. ”I think a teacher is the most effective person in America.
 You don’t hear folks say ‘I look up to my lawyer.
 My lawyer has done so many things for me.’
 But teachers make a difference in lives.”